rajatgupta24/website-2/src/content/changelog/prebuilds-have-moved.md

 > **Deprecation:** Prebuild settings in the `.gitpod.yml` are deprecated.
 All existing `.gitpod.yml` settings will apply until prebuilds are manually enabled in project settings. <br /> <br /> See [configuring Prebuilds via .gitpod.yml](/docs/integrations/github-gitpod-yaml) for archived documentation.

+### The way `init` tasks work is changing, here's what you need to know:

+When you open a workspace and Gitpod finds an existing prebuild for an older commit, Gitpod will start the workspace and then run the `init` steps from the `.gitpod.yml` again on top of the existing prebuild.
+Gitpod will only use prebuilds that have an identical `.gitpod.yml` as your current commit.
+This new behavior works best for you when your `init` steps:

+1. Can be executed repeatedly, while always producing the same end-state in the file system for a given reposiotry state.
+2. Execute quickly when executed the second time (e.g. process changes incrementally).

 ---

 For more, see [Projects](/docs/configure/projects) and [Prebuilds](/docs/configure/projects/prebuilds).